Frequently Asked Questions

 When are competitions?

-The official AMTA competition season kicks-off each February and runs through early April.
+The official AMTA competition season kicks-off each February and runs through April.
 In addition to the official AMTA rounds, we also attend a variety of different invitationals which span late fall and spring semesters.

 How many AMTA competitions are there?

 The number of competitions depends on our performance.
 Our competition teams will compete at Regionals.
 The teams who place at a certain rank will advance to ORCs (Opening Round Championships).
 The teams who rise to the top at ORCs move onto Nationals.